electricbookworks/mini-mathjax/README.md

 ### Use as is

-If you're happy to use the offline version we've created for TeX input with SVG output, unzip `mini-mathjax.zip` and place these contents into your own `mathjax` or similar folder:
+If you're happy to use the offline version we've created for TeX input with SVG output, unzip `build.zip` and place these contents into your own `mathjax` or similar folder:

 - `extensions`
 - `jax`
 - `MathJax.js`
 - `LICENSE`

+We've done this in the `build` folder here for demo purposes.
+You can see that in action [here](https://electricbookworks.github.io/mini-mathjax).

+You'll also need to add a MathJax config to your page (as a Javascript object).
+See `index.html` here for an example.
+Note that the config script element appears before the link to `MathJax.js`.

 ### Customise your MathJax package

 If you want a different offline package:

 1. You must have Grunt installed.
+If you don't yet, follow the [official instructions](https://gruntjs.com/getting-started).
+Or:

-To do this, start by updating npm:
+    start by updating npm:

     ```
     npm update -g npm